D-e-n-t/nfsen-ng-docker/README.md

 ## Todo:

-- remove Samplicator (the latest version of nfcapd/sfcapd seems to be able to so the same thing)
+- remove Samplicator (the latest version of nfcapd/sfcapd seems to be able to do the same thing)
 - ~~run nfdump as non-root user~~ done!
-- run nfsen as non-root user - maybe even have the file processor spawned by xfcapd after each capture file is written
+- run nfsen as non-root user - maybe even have the file processor spawned by [ns]fcapd after each capture file is written
 - update sources.conf format (maybe replaces with nfdump.conf if settings.php can be derived)
 - allow for multiple repeater destinations
 - start tracking Apache and NFSen background process
-- start using pid files to track run state (as restart as needed)
+- start using pid files to track run state (and restart as needed)
 - fork a version with original NFSen (as it seems to be more up to date)

 ## An issue ?